jlivingood/IETF-L4S-Deployment/Week3-PartB.md

 6. When the test is finished running, click the "Tablular Data" tab in the app.
 5. Right-click on the results in the app window and choose "Save All Text to File"
 6. Name the file "**DNS 2**".
 You will submit the results file when you are done.
+7. Stop or close the Traffic Generator tool.

 ### Step 4 - Install Group Policy Editor for Windows 10/11 Home Edition
 **If you have Windows 10/11 Pro installed, please skip to step 4**